nishiuramakoto/logiku/README.md

 ## TODO

 * Add PostgreSQL bootstrap code to see Prolog code in action locally
-* Set up a Heruoku dyno for experimentation
+* Set up a Heruoku dyno for experiment
 * Replace Japanese with English used in a few html files
-* Design and implement our Prolog module system.
-(But what would be the 'correct' system for us??
-No major implementations seem to follow the standard strictly.)
+* Design a suitable Prolog module system in this context
-* Less importantly, make our Prolog more standard compliant
+* More standard conformant Prolog

 ## Motivation

-This is part of my effort which aims for implementing a language-agnostic "continuation server".
+This is part of my effort which aims for implementing a language-independent "continuation server".
 Imagine some clever AI algorithm with its "useful" continuations already cached in our imaginary server.
 Then we would be able to play back/forth its computation states even on a device with